-This extension lesson actually had two different options.
-Both are based on four powerful primary sources that get students to think critically about if the bomb should have been dropped.
-The first option allows students to record insights and create original questions on each of the documents to be ready for a discussion- this one is more open and less scaffolded but works better for a Socratic seminar.
+After the video, notes, and quiz, there are actually had two different options for the extension activity.
+Both are based on four powerful primary sources that get students to think critically about why Truman decided to drop the bomb.
+The first option allows students to record insights and create original questions on each of the documents to be ready for a discussion- this one is more open and less scaffolded but works better for a Socratic Seminar.
 The other option gives guided questions for students to answer and might be more appropriate for struggling students.
 Lastly, they both ask students to answer the question "Why did President Truman believe dropping the atomic bombs on Japan was the right decision?" and have to use evidence from the documents to support their answer.
-There are answer keys for everything!

 There are answer keys for everything!
 Click & deliver engagement!
 This is a history video curriculum like no other!